Choosing a Cruising Route for your holiday

 The Leicester Line Route

-Four cavernous tunnels, three spectacular lock flights and the site of the ingenious Foxton inclined plane, now being restored, are just some of the memorable engineering features on this route through rural Leicestershire.
+Four cavernous tunnels, three spectacular lock flights, including staircase locks, and the site of the ingenious Foxton inclined plane, now being restored, are just some of the memorable engineering features on this route through rural Leicestershire.
 Some consider this canal's long summit pound, rich in wildlife, to be one of the most beautiful lengths of artificial waterway in Britain.

-Towards Leicester and return, via Braunston: 1 week.
+Towards Leicester/Market Harborough and return, via Braunston: 1 week.

 The Avon Ring

-To Stratford and return: 2 week for experienced or active crews.
+Avon Ring via Stratford, Tewkesbury and Worcester: 2 weeks for experienced or active crews.

 The Grand Union South Route